 Usually, capital-intensive firms are the victims of high operating leverage.
-Thus, it becomes important for such companies to carry large-scale production to maximize the use of assets.
-This is where the capital intensity ratio gains more importance because it takes into account both fixed and variable assets.
+Thus, it becomes important for such companies to carry out large-scale production to maximize the use of assets.
+This is where the capital intensity ratio gains more importance because it considers both fixed and variable assets.

 What Is A Good Capital Intensity Ratio?

 Whether or not a CIR is good or bad depends upon the industry a company is operating.
-Generally, a CIR of 1 or less than 1 is ideal, but again one must weigh the CIR in terms of the industry that a company operates in.
+Generally, a CIR of 1 or less than 1 is ideal, but again one must weigh the CIR in terms of the industry in which a company operates.
 For instance, a company operating in a service industry generally has a CIR of close to or below 1.
 In contrast, a manufacturing company would usually have a CIR of more than 1.
-Further, in capital-intensive industries like power plants, bridges, ports, hospitals and hotels the capital intensity ratio will always be more and maybe anywhere upwards of 2.
+Further, in capital-intensive industries like power plants, bridges, ports, hospitals, and hotels, the capital intensity ratio will always be more and maybe anywhere upwards of 2.

-Thus, to get meaningful information from a company’s CIR, it is important that one takes into account the industry in which it operates, as well as compare with other companies, operating in the same industry.
+Thus, to get meaningful information from a company’s CIR, it is important that one considers the industry in which it operates and compares it with other companies operating in the same industry.
 Also, when comparing, it is very important to compare the CIRs of two similar levels of companies.
-Otherwise, we will not get any meaningful information rather the decision could be wrong.
+Otherwise, we will not get any meaningful information; rather, the decision could be wrong.

 Advantages of Capital Intensity Ratio